 This course will provide the analytical and practical tools necessary to manage market risks.
-The course starts with the regulatory requirements of Basel II with respect to market risk, then continue with analyzing basic tools to measure market risk including Value at Risk (VaR), RAROC (Risk-Adjusted Return on Capital), sensitivity tests, scenario analysis, stress testing, and back-testing of the models.
+The course starts with the regulatory requirements of Basel II with respect to market risk, then continues with analyzing basic tools to measure market risk, including Value at Risk (VaR), RAROC (Risk-Adjusted Return on Capital), sensitivity tests, scenario analysis, stress testing, and back-testing of the models.

 Module III: NYU Stern - New York